elastic/rally/README.md

 ### Key Components of Rally

-Note: This is just important if you want to hack on Rally and to some extend if you want to add new benchmarks.
+Note: This is just important if you want to hack on Rally and to some extent if you want to add new benchmarks.
 It is not that interesting if you are just using it.

 * `Series`: represents a class of benchmarking scenarios, e.g. a logging benchmark.
 It defines the data set to use.
 * `Track`: A track is a concrete benchmark configuration, e.g. the logging benchmark with Elasticsearch default settings.